Today’s Decking Choices

 In the past, there were just a few deck board options to select from.
 Decisions were as simple as choosing the wood decking option that fit your needs!
 However, times have changed and new technology has been introduced to the decking industry.
-While the new composite decking lines have presented homeowners with exciting low-maintenance and durable options, it has certainly also presented new questions to be asked at the time of deck board selection.
+While today’s decking choices are the new composite decking lines have presented homeowners with exciting low-maintenance and durable options, it has certainly also presented new questions to be asked at the time of deck board selection.
 Lifestyle plays a huge role when it comes to choosing your decking material.
 Do you spend a lot of time outdoors?
 Do you have a lot of sun?
 If so, you may want a light deck color?
 Do you have time for maintaining a deck?
 If not, a low maintenance deck is probably right for you?
 We’ve noted some popular choices below that are worthy of your consideration!

 Pressure Treated Wood